Restaurants & Menus

 But planting prairie plants is just one part of restoration.
 The prairie evolved with grazers and fire.
 Conservancy stewards manage some of the preserve with patch-burn grazing, where cows follow areas burned with prescribed fire, mimicking natural prairie processes.

-Now bison will be added to the management plan.
+Now bison have been added to the management plan.

 The Nature Conservancy's Kankakee Sands is 10,000 acres of prairie and savanna habitat in Northwest Indiana and Northeast Illinois, open every day of the year for public enjoyment.
 The Nature Conservancy in an international, non-profit organization.
 For more information about Kankakee Sands, visit www.nature.org/KankakeeSands or call the office at 219-285-2184.